ClojureBridge/curriculum/outline/data_structures.md

 #### EXERCISE 4: Modeling Yourself
 {: .slide_title .slide}

-* Using the Clojure REPL in the bottom left
+* Using the Clojure REPL on the bottom left
     - (Option) You may create a new file and write code in the file.
 * Make a map representing yourself
 * Make sure it contains your first name and last name